 Chimney stacks

 Repair category 1

-Notes General weathering was noted to the roughcast.
+Notes There is weathering to the roughcast.

 Roofing including roof space

 Repair category 2

 Notes Moss growth was noted to the roof covering.
+There appears that some of the roof tiles have been replaced.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.

 Rainwater fittings

-Repair category 1
+Repair category 2

-Notes Staining was noted and the gutters should be monitored for leaks.
+Notes An uneven fall was noted to the downpipe.
+Staining was noted and the rainwater fittings should be monitored for leaks.

-•